kimci86/bkcrack/example/tutorial.md

 To save time, we have to choose those parameters wisely.
 For a given maximal length, a small charset will be explored much faster than a big one, but making a wrong assumption by choosing a charset that is too small will not allow to recover the password.

 At first, we can try all candidates up to a given length without making any assumption about the character set.
-We use the charset `?b` which is the set containing all bytes (from 0 to 255), so we not miss any candidate up to length 9.
+We use the charset `?b` which is the set containing all bytes (from 0 to 255), so we do not miss any candidate up to length 9.

     $ ../bkcrack -k c4490e28 b414a23d 91404b31 -r 9 ?b